19 Toxins Lurking in Your Backyard

 Your backyard is supposed to be a safe place, but you could have toxins hiding in plain sight that are harmful to your pets—or your kids

 No one likes batting away flies or having your zinnias destroyed by beetles.
 But even organic-labeled pesticides can be toxic, according to Lowes‘ master gardener Lester Pole.
 If you use pesticides of any kind and your pet shows signs of lethargy, nausea, or breathing issues, call your vet immediately, advises Carole A. Langrall, a master gardener and landscaper in Maryland.
 For a nontoxic alternative, Pole suggests any of these pest-deterring botanical extracts.
-Or consider one of these 13 simple, less toxic ways to keep pests away.

 Be careful when treating for slugs, advises Alecia Weisman, lead grower and resident scientist at the Legion of Bloom.
 “Many slug pesticides and snail baits contain metaldehyde, which is toxic for dogs and cats.”
 Weisman suggests using diatomaceous earth, which is effective against many insects and a much safer alternative.